sequelpro/sequelpro/docs/get-connected/remote-connection.md

 Here `mysqlhost` is what you have to enter in Sequel Ace as the MySQL host, `sshuser`corresponds to the SSH user, and `sshhost` corresponds to the SSH host field, obviously.
 The first number, `1234`, is the local port of the SSH tunnel.
 Sequel Ace chooses this port automatically.
 The second number in the command, `3306`, is the port used by the MySQL server.

-### DOES Sequel Ace SUPPORT PRIVATE KEY AUTHENTICATION?

-Yes.
-If you have a private key in `~/.ssh/id_dsa` or `~/.ssh/id_rsa`, Sequel Ace will automatically use it -- just like the command line ssh program.
-In fact, Sequel Ace uses the ssh program that comes with Mac OS.
-As a side effect, all settings in `~/.ssh/config`also apply to Sequel Ace.
-This can lead to problems if you already have port forwarding set up in your config file.
+## Notes

-the MySQL server must accept network connections
+-   the MySQL server must accept network connections

 _Some server administrators forbid connections from other computers, by using the option --skip-networking.
 Then the MySQL server only accepts connection from processes running on the same server (eg. PHP scripts), but not from remote clients (such as Sequel Ace).
 See [MySQL Manual](https://dev.mysql.com/doc/refman/en/server-options.html#option_mysqld_skip-networking)._

-the MySQL server must be configured to accept connections from your adress
+-   the MySQL server must be configured to accept connections from your adress

 Many administrators configure MySQL in a manner that it allows network connections only from specific IP addresses.
 If this is the case, they will probably ask you for your IP adress.
 See [MySQL Manual](https://dev.mysql.com/doc/refman/en/connection-access.html) for details on how MySQL decides if you are allowed to connect.